ScrapeGraphAI/Scrapontologies/README.md

-# ScrapeOntology
+# ScrapeSchema

-ScrapeOntology is a Python-based libraey designed to extract entities and relationship from files.
+ScrapeSchema is a Python-based library designed to extract entities and relationship from files.
 The generate schemas can be used to infer from document to use for tables in a database or for generating knowledge graph.

 ## Features